ksefcovic/CYBR4580/ProgressReports.md

 Aaron
 * Debugged the GPS and POST request code
-* Fixed a face condition in the GPS and POST Request code that resulted in the sending of NULL coordinate values
+* Fixed a race condition in the GPS and POST Request code that resulted in the sending of NULL coordinate values
 * Cleaned up code -- getting rid of unnecessary code and optimizing the functions

 ## Outcomes
 Kevin
-* There are numerous apache and postgresql modules in metasploit that can be used.
+* There are numerous apache and PostgreSQL modules in Metasploit that can be used.

 Lauren
 *

 Dylan
-* Gain understanding of why the code is crashing and now have an idea of where to start looking on how to fix it
+* Gain an understanding of why the code is crashing and now have an idea of where to start looking on how to fix it

 Aaron
 * Fixed the race condition that resulted in NULL coordinate values being sent in the POST request.

 ## Hinderances
 Kevin
 * Not sure how to use Metasploit.
-Will use this week to work on getting these to work.
+I Will use this week to work on getting these to work.

 Lauren
 *